Dan Gardner is a journalist, author, and lecturer.

 Both books resulted in invitations to give talks worldwide.
 Dan has lectured for Google, Siemens, Zurich Insurance, Khosla Ventures, and many more corporations and governments.

-Next up: Superforecasting, co-written with Wharton psychologist Philip Tetlock, which examines the remarkable results of Tetlock’s latest research program.
-Superforecasting will be published in September, 2015, by Crown in the United States, Random House in the United Kingdom, and McClelland and Stewart in Canada.
-There will also be German, Spanish, Russian, Chinese, Japanese, Korean, Portuguese, Dutch and Finnish editions.
+Finally, there is Superforecasting, co-written with Wharton psychologist Philip Tetlock, which examines the remarkable results of Tetlock’s latest research program.
+Superforecasting was published in September, 2015, by Crown in the United States, Random House in the United Kingdom, and McClelland and Stewart in Canada.
+There will also be German, Spanish, Russian, Chinese, Japanese, Korean, Portuguese, Dutch, Finnish, Hebrew, Czech, Romanian, and Vietnamese editions.